Bali – Frogfish

 scuba-diving-bali

-Colour change it’s not instant like another species.
-It can take days and even weeks for a colour change to occur.
+The color change is not instant like other species.
+It can take days and even weeks for a color change to occur.

-In fact, they are so well camouflaged that when potential prey approaches they remain still, assured that they will not be spotted.
-They only move the lure to attract the prey closer and follow the potential “victim” with eye movement only.
-When the prey is within striking distance it doesn’t stand a chance!
+They are so well camouflaged that when potential prey approaches, they remain still, assured that they will not be spotted.
+They only move the lure to attract the prey closer and follow the potential “victim” with eye movement.
+It doesn’t stand a chance when the prey is within striking distance!

 6. Hunting the hunter

-Despite their camouflage frogfish are not without predators of their own.
+Despite their camouflage, frogfish are not without predators of their own.
 For example, lizardfish, scorpionfish, and other frogfish as well.
-While juvenile they are snapped up with ease.
-But once frogfish reach maturity they are generally the hunter, not the hunted.
+While juvenile, they are snapped up with ease.
+But once frogfish reach maturity, they are generally hunters rather than the hunted.

 7. Frogfish swim by jet propulsion